On True and False Teachers

 John 15:16, “You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide, so that whatever you ask the Father in my name, he may give it to you.”

-In his Systematic Theology, Charles Ryrie writes concerning this verse, “Believers have been chosen to bear fruit, not to do so would be contrary to God’s purposes.”
+In his Systematic Theology, Charles Ryrie writes concerning this verse, “Believers have been chosen to bear fruit; not to do so would be contrary to God’s purposes.”
 Ryrie considers fruitlessness a sin.
 This is an important point to understand.
-While Ryrie points out the negative aspect of fruitlessness, namely that is it sinful, Jesus states the truth in the positive, namely that the Christian life was designed by Him to be fruitful.
-He states that we are chosen that we “should go bear fruit.”
+While Ryrie points out the negative aspect of fruitlessness, namely that it is sinful, Jesus states the truth in the positive, namely that the Christian life was designed by Him to be fruitful.
+He states that we are chosen, that we “should go bear fruit.”
 The Christian life was meant to be fruitful.
-Or stated another way, Continue reading
+Or stated another way,

 An Unwelcome Blessing